rkuma183/wilsonmar.github.io/_posts/2016-08-06-github-hooks.md

 We would like Jenkins to attempt a new build when a change is committed in GitHub.com or pushed to it from Git.

-   The alternative to this is polling on an interval, which can be a little bit inefficient if nothing was changed.
+   The alternative to this is polling on a scheduled interval, which can be a little bit inefficient if nothing was changed.
    However, a regular schedule is useful when people work strict hours.